 Kieran stood in the doorway, eyes wide and mouth set in a way that had Íde bracing herself for a storm.
 He marched over to the table, pressed his palms flat against it, and leaned in toward her.
 “We need to leave.”

-This was something Kieran had brought up a few times in the last week, ever since the rumors started circulating— rumors of missing kings and murderous orinians.
+This was something Kieran had brought up a few times in the last week, ever since rumors of missing kings and murderous orinians started circulating.
 Ever since they’d started getting the looks, since they’d been refused service in a small corner shop, since a man spat at their feet as they walked by.
 The message was clear: Kieran, Íde, and Maebhe didn’t belong in Gallontea, not with times as they were.

 Secretly, Íde was beginning to agree with Kieran.
-Still, “But we—,”
+Still, she said, “But we—,”

 “Spent so much money on this trip, I know.
 That’s what you keep saying.
 But it’s just money, Íde.
 Who cares?”
 Kieran pulled a rolled up newspaper out of an inner coat pocket.
 The paper was hot off the presses, if the ink smudging his fingers was any indication.
 He held it out, his tail whipping back and forth in agitation until Íde took the newspaper from him.
 She didn’t read it, though, instead regarding Kieran with concern.